Hello, World

-Figure 0.1: Hello my name is Duncan, this is what I look like now (left) and when I was a longer-haired undergraduate (right).
-I’m a lecturer here in the Department of Computer Science at the University of Manchester.
+Figure 0.1: Hello, World: my name is Duncan and I’m a lecturer here in the Department of Computer Science at the University of Manchester.
+This is approximately what I look like now (picture left) and when I was a longer-haired undergraduate (picture right).

 Hello and welcome to the Department of Computer Science at the University of Manchester.
 My name is Duncan and I’m a lecturer (≈ Assistant Professor) here with responsibility for managing our Industrial Experience (IE) program.
 I teach undergraduate & postgraduate students, supervise tutorials & projects while serving as industrial experience & employability tutor, departmental forum chair and a member of University senate.
 I’m interested improving teaching, learning and the student experience by: